TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 # Sprint Overview – 2025‑08‑18

-This sprint focused on continuing the migration of NoPixel server-side behaviours into the unified `srp‑base` Node.js service.
+This sprint focused on continuing the migration of original server-side behaviours into the unified `srp‑base` Node.js service.
 The goal is to provide feature parity with the original Lua resources while conforming to a clean, layered Node.js architecture.